nikbearbrown/INFO_6205_Program_Structure_and_Algorithms/TA_Contest_Fall_23/Dhanush_Kumar_Shankar_002932182/readme.md

 ## Lesson 1 [Local Search]
 - First lesson contains detailed information about Local search, Gradient descent, Metropolis and Hopfield Nets
-- Added Code with Explanations if needed
+- Added code with explanations if needed
 - Quiz to evaluate your knowledge on Local Search